 These are basically everywhere.
 I had them for breakfast and snacks quite a bit.
 They remind me a bit of Middle-Eastern or Greek cheese pies, except the crust is different.
 Not all of them were filled with cheese…some had mushy peas, a throwback to the British colonialism perhaps?

 Good thing I saved room for dessert because it was bomb!
-This is Imqaret (pronounced Im-AR-et…good to know if you’re going to run around asking for it, like I did).
+This is Imqaret (pronounced Im-AR-et…good to know if you’re going to run around asking for it like I did).
 This is a sweet date-filled pastry, most often found during local festivals and also at food stands at the Valetta Bus Station.
 Other than that, they aren’t easy to find.
 This cafe had a version served with ice cream and chocolate sauce.
 I didn’t leave a drop on this plate!
 Bonus…great wifi here!
-Two glasses of wine, water, cappuccino, soup and dessert came to 32 euro.
+Two glasses of wine, water, cappuccino, soup, and dessert came to 32 euros.

 You choose your pasta and sauce combo.
 So fun!
 They have traditional sauces like Bolognese, Carbonara, etc but some really foodie unique creative ones too like limoncello, parmesan cream, white ragu, and thyme or mushrooms, speck, rocket, sesame seeds in pink sauce.
 I’m drooling, are you?

 This large restaurant in Valletta has a great scene with outdoor tables.
 It gets crowded and the service is a bit slow, although pleasant.
 I had a decent pasta with seafood and some local wine.